Mahmoud-Elsheikh/docs.hwtech.club/content/General/code_of_conduct.md

 weight = 5
 +++

-All projects(including mailing lists) at HWTechClub is required follow [The Lunduke Code of Conduct](https://lunduke.com/pages/codeofconduct/).
+All projects(including mailing lists) at HWTechClub is required to follow [The Lunduke Code of Conduct](https://lunduke.com/pages/codeofconduct/).

 ### The Lunduke Code of Conduct